BRS-404/Behavioral-Trust-Engine-POC/README.md

 The Culture: If you deploy it at your network edge, you can officially tell your engineering team that you are actively masturBATE-ing your connection pipelines to eliminate script-kiddies.
 In a world with tools named after farts and old butler memes, it fits right in.

 Core Pillars of the Framework
-1. The Deterministic Human Floor
-Instead of relying on reactive, easily bypassable packet-counting limits, DBATE builds its threat model on physical reality.
+The Deterministic Human Floor: Instead of relying on reactive, easily bypassable packet-counting limits, DBATE builds its threat model on physical reality.
 It calculates a Deterministic Human Cadence Boundary based on immutable biological constraints: the speed of light hitting the retina, central nervous system processing latency, and physical neuromuscular engagement (the loop of pressing and releasing a mechanical switch).
 If an account consistently executes loops faster than human anatomy allows, DBATE resolves the internal debate with algorithmic certainty.

-2. Infrastructure-Wide Centralized Policy
-By moving security configurations out of static local application files and into a dedicated configuration table, DBATE allows system administrators to adjust scale resolution, threshold strictness, and penalty multipliers across an entire cluster instantly via a single database update.
+Infrastructure-Wide Centralized Policy: By moving security configurations out of static local application files and into a dedicated configuration table, DBATE allows system administrators to adjust scale resolution, threshold strictness, and penalty multipliers across an entire cluster instantly via a single database update.

-3. Kinetic Penalty Momentum and Healing Resistance Threats are not linear, and DBATE treats them dynamically.
+Kinetic Penalty Momentum and Healing Resistance: Threats are not linear, and DBATE treats them dynamically.
 The system implements compounding penalty multipliers for repeated infractions inside short-term windows, alongside an automatic Singularity Gate for blunt, sub-millisecond bot bursts.
 Conversely, the self-healing recovery equation scales inversely with an entity's permanent lifetime violation history.
 Squeaky-clean accounts experience up to a 100x recovery speed boost for technical anomalies, while chronic offenders encounter heavy healing resistance that traps them in restricted tiers.

-4. Asynchronous Connection Resiliency
-To protect users with poor internet service providers, DBATE integrates a synchronized heartbeat monitor.
+Asynchronous Connection Resiliency: To protect users with poor internet service providers, DBATE integrates a synchronized heartbeat monitor.
 If a sudden burst of transactions is immediately followed by a network drop or socket disconnect, the system infers a technical buffer flush rather than a malicious macro exploit and suppresses the penalty entirely.

 System Architecture Blueprint
 DBATE pipelines all incoming endpoint traffic through eight non-blocking components:

 Communications Logger: Intercepts incoming network opcodes and gauges instant frequency.